From a Low and Quiet Sea

 ‘The novel, written at white heat in sentences that sometimes flow for a full paragraph, reads compulsively and is delivered with an impressively disciplined power.’ – The Irish Times on All We Shall Know (2016)

 Three men.
-Each searching for something they have lost.
-Each, in his turn, trying to make sense of the road he has chosen.
+Each searching for something he has lost.
+Each trying to make sense of the road he has chosen.

 For Farouk, family is all.
-He has protected his wife and daughter as best he can from the war and hatred that has torn Syria apart.
-If they stay, they will lose their freedom, will become lesser persons.
-If they flee, they will lose all they have known of home, for some intangible dream of refuge in some faraway land across the merciless sea.
+He has protected his wife and daughter as best he can from the ravages of war.
+If they stay in Syria, they lose their freedom; if they flee, they will abandon all they have known of home for some dream of salvation across the merciless sea.

-Lampy is distracted; he has too much going on.
-He has Eleanor for a bit of fun, but she’s not Chloe, and Chloe took his heart away when she left him.
+Lampy is distracted.
+He has Eleanor, but she’s not Chloe, who stole his heart when she left him.
 There’s the secret his mother will never tell him.
-His granddad’s little sniping jokes are getting on his wick.
-And on top of all that, he has a bus to drive; those old folks from the home can’t wait all day.
+His granddad’s sniping jokes are getting him down.
+Aside from that, he has a bus to drive; those old folks from the home can’t wait all day.

-The game was always the lifeblood coursing through John’s veins: manipulating people for his enjoyment, or his enrichment, or his spite.
+For John, the game is what it’s always been about.
+Manipulating people for enjoyment, for spite — and just because he can.
 But it was never enough.
-The ghost of his beloved brother, and the bitter disappointment of his father, have shadowed him all his life.
-And now it’s cold – so very cold – and that lifeblood is slowing down, and he’s not sure if God will listen to his pleas for forgiveness.
+The ghost of his beloved brother, and the bitter disappointment of his father, have shadowed his life.
+And now it’s cold — so very cold.
+Will God listen to his pleas for forgiveness?